 Taking Creatine Before a Workout

-Due to the muscle’s natural state of suboptimal creatine levels, supplementation can increase muscle stores.
-The best way to maximize these stores (if you are supplementing for the first time), is to take creatine (about 5g, or 0.3g/kg body weight) 4 times daily for 5-7 days.
+Because it’s difficult to get all creatine from a natural diet, supplementation is a great way to increase muscle stores.
+The best way to maximise these stores (if you are supplementing for the first time) is to take creatine (about 5g, or 0.3g/kg body weight) four times a day for five to seven days.

-Once creatine stores are optimized, a daily dosage of 3-10g (based on body size) can be enough to maintain the desired higher level.
-(3) Vegetarians, vegans, or individuals of larger body mass may need larger doses of creatine to maximize their stores before a workout.
-(3)
+Once you’ve optimised your creatine stores, a daily dosage of 3-10g (depending on your body size) can be enough to maintain the desired higher level.3 Vegetarians, vegans, or individuals of larger body mass may need larger doses of creatine to maximise their stores before a workout.3

 Taking Creatine After a Workout

-As discussed previously, dietary creatine is often not adequate to maximize the body’s stores of creatine.
+As discussed previously, dietary creatine is often not adequate to maximise the body's stores of creatine.
 For this reason, one of the best times to take creatine is by supplementing after a workout.
-This can aid in muscular recovery by replenishing what was used during your workout and helps keep muscle stores optimized and ready for your next workout.3
+This can aid in muscular recovery by replenishing what was used during your workout and helps keep muscle stores optimised and ready for your next workout.

 Take Creatine Whenever

-While there are obvious benefits to taking creatine both before and after a workout, it is also shown to be safe and for all healthy individuals of any age.
-Building up and maintaining muscle creatine stores by taking a low dose daily (for example, 3 grams) can help with brain health and improve treatment of creatine synthesis deficiencies.3
+While there are obvious benefits to taking creatine before and after a workout, it's also shown to be safe.
+Building up and maintaining muscle creatine stores by taking a low dose daily (for example, 3 grams) can help with brain health and improve treatment of creatine synthesis deficiencies.

-So, the best time to take creatine is whenever it suits your lifetsyle best too.
-Other potential benefits of creatine include heart health, minimizing bone loss, and improved cognitive function.4 There have been no studies showing negative effects in healthy adults from taking creatine regularly.2
+So, the best time to take creatine is whenever it suits your lifestyle best too.
+Other potential benefits of creatine include heart health, minimising bone loss, and improved cognitive function.
+There have been no studies showing adverse effects in healthy adults from taking creatine regularly.

 The Best Way to Take Creatine

-After an intense training session, it is best to take creatine with a combination of carbohydrate and/or protein sources to help maximise muscle retention, which makes it the perfect addition to your post-workout recovery shake.3 Additionally, the benefits of daily creatine supplementation can keep your muscles’ stores maximised, and have other potential long-term health benefits.4
+After an intense training session, it’s best to take creatine with a combination of carbohydrate and/or protein sources to help maximise muscle retention.
+This makes it the perfect addition to your post-workout recovery shake.
+Additionally, the benefits of daily creatine supplementation can keep your muscles’ stores maximised, and have other potential long-term health benefits.

 Take Home Message

-So, you now know that the best time to take creatine is pretty much any time, or especially befoer and after a workout.
-Creatine is a great supplement for a whole host of different sports and goals, especially if you’re looking to build muscle, or increase power over a short amount of time by supplying your muscles with the energy they need.
-It’s also incredibly convenient to take, with no real rules as to when, other than when it suits you best.
+So, you now know that the best time to take creatine is whenever best suits you and your routine.
+Because its benefits can come just before workouts and on rest days, there isn’t a single rule to follow when deciding when to take it..
+Creatine is an excellent supplement for a whole host of different sports and goals, especially if you’re looking to build muscle, or increase power over a short amount of time.
+It’s also incredibly convenient, with no real rules to consume it other than when suits you best.